sha26pratyush/byte-journey/docs/README.md

 - **assets**: Contains all images and other necessary assets.
 - **docs**: Documentation for the project.
-- **src**: Source code for the ByteJourney platform.
+- **blogs**: Contains all blog content and webpages.

 ## Contribution

 Interested in contributing?
-Check out our [contribution guidelines](./CONTRIBUTOR.md) to get started.
+Check out our [contribution guidelines](./CONTRIBUTING.md) to get started.

 ## Getting Started